hemani-gajjar/mailchimp-integration/README.md

 ##### There are 5 environment variables that you need to configure:

-In the project root directory, create a folder named `.env` and set the values for following variables:
+In the project root directory, create a file named `.env` and set the values for following variables:

 1.  #### **AUDIENCE_ID**="<Your_Audience_ID>"